Caromin/ChauffeurUSv3/README.md

 - Removed match() from validation check, need to be placed somewhere else, caused errors.

-- Need to update login to display errors when not successful.
+- Needed to update login to display errors when not successful.

+- Needed to update Navbar rerender once props were created.

+- Didn't add google maps cause didn't want to use google billing to get api key.

 ---